MarioScripts/CS4474-Prototype/README.md

 This project uses React + Electron.
 It requires that you have node installed on your computer.
 You can get the latest [LTS version of node here.](https://nodejs.org/en/download/)

+You can get the latest .EXE release [here.](https://github.com/MarioScripts/CS4474-Prototype/releases)

 Once you have node installed, clone the repo and run `npm install` to install all dependencies.
 After dependencies have been installed, you can run any of the available scripts:

 ## Available Scripts